Power BI licensing in your organization

 In the Power BI service, users have defined capabilities based on two types of licenses:

-Per-user - free licensing and Power BI Pro licensing.
+Per-user - Power BI Pro licensing and free licensing.
+A Power BI Pro license enables access to all content and capabilities in the Power BI service, including the ability to share content and collaborate with other Pro users.
+Only Pro users can publish to and consume content from app workspaces, share dashboards, and subscribe to dashboards and reports.
 A free license enables access to some of the features of the Power BI service.
-A Pro license enables access to all content and capabilities in the Power BI service, including the ability to share content and collaborate with other Pro users.
-Only Pro users can publish to and consume content from app workspaces, share dashboards, and subscribe to dashboards and reports.
-For more information, see Power BI service features by license type.
+For more information, see Per-user license type comparison.

 This article focuses on per-user licensing from an administrator perspective.

 As an administrator, you can purchase and assign Power BI Pro licenses; and you can sign up for a Power BI Pro trial for your organization.
 Individuals can also sign up for a Power BI Pro trial.

 You purchase Power BI Pro licenses through Microsoft Office 365 or through a certified Microsoft partner.
 After you purchase the licenses, you assign them to individual users.
 For more information, see Purchase and assign Power BI Pro licenses.

 Power BI Pro trial for individuals

 Individuals in your organization can sign up for a Power BI Pro trial.
 For more information, see Signing up for Power BI as an individual.

 Users who take advantage of the in-product Power BI Pro trial do not appear in the Office 365 admin portal as Power BI Pro Trial users (they appear as Power BI free users).
 They do, however, show up as Power BI Pro Trial users in the manage storage page in Power BI.